 The Zionist workers’ center put all its efforts into breaking strikes carried out jointly by Arabs and Jews, such as the conflict of April and May 1933 in the Nesher quarry.
 Under the slogan of kibush haavoda (conquest of work), the Histadrut concluded agreements with the employers to substitute the Arab labor force, in exchange for labor discipline.
 As a result of this racist and pro-employer policy, PAWS emerged, the first Palestinian workers’ union based in Haifa, Jaffa and Jerusalem, which stood for unity, against Zionism and Palestinian independence.

-In the 1929-1939 period marked the fifth wave of Jewish migration to Palestine.
-The territory received over 230,000 immigrants, making it the largest wave before the Nakba.
-In this period, the persecution and massacres against Jewish people rose in the Nazi Germany and Europe.
-Meanwhile, the U.S. and European countries denied asylum for hundreds of thousands of Jewish refugees.
+Meanwhile, the U.S. and European countries denied asylum to hundreds of thousands of Jewish refugees.
 One example from the U.S. is the case of the St. Louis, a ship that carried 937 passengers, almost all of them Jewish refugees from Germany.
 They were turned away at U.S. shores and 250 were killed once they came back to Europe.

 Another example is the Wagner-Rogers Bill, a 1939 proposal in the U.S. Congress that would have admitted 20,000 Jewish refugee children from Germany over two years.
 But the bill was opposed by anti-immigration and anti-semitic groups, and never passed.